Otis Amey: San Francisco 49ers

 After going undrafted in the 2005 NFL draft, the San Francisco 49ers signed Amey on April 27, 2005.
 Prior to the season opener he changed his first name from Fred to Otis.
 He made the team out of training camp, and in his first regular season game against the St. Louis Rams on September 11, he returned a punt 75 yards for a touchdown.
-He played in 11 games over the course of the season, averaging 17.2 yards per kick return an 11.4 yards per punt return.
+Amey played in 11 games over the course of the season, averaging 17.2 yards per kick return an 11.4 yards per punt return.
 He recorded no receptions and also fumbled once on a punt return.
-He was released by the 49ers on September 2, 2006.
+Amey was released by the 49ers on September 2, 2006.

 Austin Wranglers

 In early 2007, Amey signed with the Austin Wranglers of the Arena Football League.
 He went on to appear in all 16 regular season games for the Wranglers that season, totaling 1,738 all-purpose yards.
-He finished third on the team in receptions with 88 and was second on the team in both receiving yards (1,036) and touchdowns (18).
+Amey finished third on the team in receptions with 88 and was second on the team in both receiving yards (1,036) and touchdowns (18).
 Amey also carried the ball 25 times for 54 yards and returned 36 kicks for 630 yards.

 Atlanta Falcons

 On August 12, 2007, Amey signed with the Atlanta Falcons.
 He appeared in two preseason games, recording two receptions for 23 yards.
-However, he failed to make the team and was waived on September 1.
+However, Amey failed to make the team and was waived on September 1.
 He spent the rest of the year out of football.